Doshas, Planets and Tastes

 There is another method to see which foods can be eat best for healing certain ailments and that is per the Vara chakra.
 I learned about this method from Sarbani Rath.
 It is based on a few basic points in Ayurveda and Astrology:

 Firstly, it connects to energy of the second house, which is about our food intake and sustaining one’s life.
 For this reason, this method teaches us to eat the foods which are connected to the second planet of any afflicted planet in the vara chakra.
 This second planet would sustain the afflicted planet and help curing the ailment caused by its affliction.
+We can also say that the second planet is digestion the food of the planet in question.

 To take this principle to the tests we first have to see how certain planet are ruling particular ‘body part/function’.
 Subsequently, we have to understand the Vara chakra and know which foods connect to which planet.